SkidMarc25/yumepokeredX/README.md

 Two common criticisms of Pokémon Red and Blue is that the world can feel empty and underdeveloped, and that many Pokémon have very limited or non-ideal moves.
 This hack focuses on addressing these two issues by (1) **adding new storyline events**, especially in the post-game, as well as **new locations**, in a way which maintains the authenticity of the Gen 1 experience; and (2) parsimoniously **rebalancing moves and learnsets**, making more Pokémon viable and thus giving more team-building options to the player.

-## Main features
+### Main features

 - Catch all 151 Pokémon!
 - Choose to play as a girl or boy.
 - New areas: Saffron Pokémon Academy, Cinnabar Volcano, Mt.
 Moon square, Celadon Grove, and much more...
-- ... and even a brand-new town: Mandarin Island!
+- ... and even a brand-new town: Mandarin Island.
 - Postgame: new events involving the Elite 4 members, Gen2 tie-ins, a restored Oak battle, and more!
 - New storyline leading to Mew encounter.
 - Many popular QoL changes: running shoes, more item space, easier HM use, experience bar...